microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ![D3D12 Raytracing Procedural Geometry GUI](Screenshot.png)

 This sample demonstrates how to implement procedural geometry using intersection shaders.
 Particularly, it showcases multiple intersection shaders creating analytic and volumetric, signed distance and fractal geometry.
 In addition, the sample introduces:
-* Complex shader table layouts and indexing covering multiple geometries and bottom-level acceleration structures (AS).
+* Extended shader table layouts and indexing covering multiple geometries and bottom-level acceleration structures (AS).
 * Use of trace ray recursion and two different ray types: color and shadow rays.

 The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingProceduralGeometry/readme.md).